mattcaron/thermostat/README.md

 **Status:** Not started

-1. Hardware selection: Completed, needs documentation and schematic.
+1. Hardware selection: Completed, needs schematic.
 1. Firmware: Not started.
   1. RPi base uses RPiOS + NodeRed + Mosquitto MQTT broker
   1. Firmware will be a NodeRed program; example will be provided.